 - 1. The minimum front yard setback shall be fifteen (15) feet.
 The front yard setback shall be established by the average setback of the principal structures on the two adjacent lots (or the closest two lots on the same side of the same street) and the minimum setback requirement for the underlying zoning district.
 The principal structure shall have a setback between the established maximum and minimum setback as described above.
 Semi-attached accessory structures (such as a deck) shall be allowed if there is sufficient space between the principal structure and the minimum setback.
 Porches that are integrated into the principal structure shall be considered part of the principal structure.
 If a principal structure is not parallel to the front lot line the setback will be determined by the average setback at the two corners of the structure closest to the front lot line.
 The Planning Commission Development Review Board may waive this requirement if the following conditions are met: - (a) The proposed setback does not negatively impact the character of the neighborhood; and - (b) The proposed setback would be in keeping with the setbacks and character of anticipated future development of the area. - 2.
 The minimum side yard setback shall be ten (10) feet. - 3.
 The minimum rear yard setback shall be ten (10) feet. - D. Permitted and Conditional Uses.
-Permitted and Conditional uses are as indicated on the Use Chart in Section 620-622 of this Code.
-A principal building may contain any use identified on the Use Table in Section 622 for the MF-1 zoning district. - E. Parking Requirements.
+Permitted and Conditional uses are as indicated on the Use Chart in Section 620 622 of this Code.
+A principal building may contain any use identified on the Use Table in Section 622 for the MF-1MF2 zoning district. - E. Parking Requirements.
 Off-street parking requirements are as specified in Section 703 of this Code. - F. Building Height.
-Building heights shall not exceed three (3) stories or thirty-five (35) feet, whichever is less.
-The Commission-Development Review Board may grant a waiver of up to four (4) stories or forty-eight (48) feet, whichever is less under either of the following conditions: - 1.
-The property is located along a major arterial street and no adverse impacts on the character of the neighborhood would result; or - 2.
-The project is not located on a major arterial street, but adequate buffering is proposed that would cause no adverse impacts on the character of the neighborhood. - G. Planned Unit Development.
-The Planning Commission may approve a Planned Unit Development for use as a Multi-Family and/or Single-Family Residential Development.
-In connection with such PUD approval, the Planning Commission may authorize the construction of structures and facilities to accommodate any of the uses allowed in the Multi-Family Residential 2 District.
-Any application for proposed development in the Multi-Family Residential 2 District may, if needed and at the applicant's request, be reviewed as a Planned Unit Development under the provisions of this-Sections 511 and 723 Section.
-Any application for proposed development in the Multi-Family Residential 2 District which contains more than five (5) units shall be reviewed as a Planned Unit Development unless this requirement is specifically waived by the Commission.
-Refer to Section 601.G.1-3 for general and specific review standards in addition to waiver information for a PUD.
+Except as permitted in Section 602.F.1, and 602.F.2, bBuilding heights shall not exceed three (3) stories or thirty-five (35) feet, whichever is less. - 1.
+The Commission Development Review Board may grant a waiver of up to four (4) stories or forty-eight (48) feet, whichever is less under either of the following conditions: - 1(a.).
+The property is located along a major arterial street and no adverse impacts on the character of the neighborhood would result; or - (b)2.
+The project is not located on a major arterial street, but adequate buffering is proposed -that would cause no adverse impacts on the character of the neighborhood.